 On-screen help and diagnostic text

 There are a few different ways to get meaningful on-screen help when navigating the Generation 4 CommandCenter.
 Operators can find the help icon on the shortcut bar on the bottom of every page.
 This icon gives detailed information on everything from tractor operation to application information.
 Simply select the help icon and navigate to the information section that is needed.

 Additionally, application-based help is also available in all locations of the CommandCenter.
 Simply click on the (i) icon available on the title bar and it will lead directly to more information on the application currently being used.

 Diagnostic text and information are available for better understanding of whether applications are operating as directed.

 The work monitor application displays the performance information about the task being performed by the machine.
 The user is shown averages, totals, and productivity of the machine, such as area worked, average working speed, and fuel usage.
 The values of the work monitor can be reset by the user at any time.
 Specific values of the work monitor can be configured by the user to be shown on a run page.

 NOTE: The work monitor application replaces part of the universal performance monitor in previous machines.

-Tractors with a 4200 CommandCenter are equipped with one video input and tractors with a 4600 CommandCenter have two video inputs.
-The operator has the ability to set a variety of triggers, including reverse, PTO, hitch, and selective control valve (SCV) levers to activate the camera.
+Tractors with a 4200 CommandCenter are equipped with one video input and tractors with a 4600 CommandCenter have two video inputs (one port to connect two cameras via a Y harness).
+The operator can set a variety of triggers, including reverse, PTO, hitch, and selective control valve (SCV) levers to activate the camera.
 The image will then appear on the CommandCenter display.
-The camera (video observation system) is available through JD Parts and Ag and Industrial (A & I) Products.
+The camera (video observation system) is available through John Deere Parts and Ag and Industrial (A & I) Products.

 John Deere Generation 4 CommandCenter processors